Gluten and Intestinal Permeability

 Treating AI Even Before Symptoms Occur

 The Cyrex array 5 can identify antibodies already in your tissues before you develop the disease.
 This is the silent phase of AI disease.
 The test can identify autoimmunity in the stomach, intestines, thyroid, adrenals, heart, reproductive organs, joints, bone, liver, pancreas and brain.
-Phospholipid antibodies can also be detected.
+Testing can also detect Phospholipid antibodies.

 If you are in the silent phase of AI there are things you can do to be in your best state of health.
 Repairing the leaky gut, avoiding offending foods, stress, certain medications, gluten, food allergies, treating infections, and balancing hormones and neurotransmitters lead to a much healthier life.